ghostman2013/algorithms/README.md

 # Algorithms

-This repository contains resolved tasks for the "Algorithms" course of Princeton University.
+This repository contains solved tasks for the "Algorithms" course of Princeton University.

-⚠️ Please, use the solutions in this repository to analyze problems in your solutions, not to copy code.
+⚠️ Please, use the solutions in this repository to analyze problems in your own solutions, not to copy the code.

+⚠️ Also, this code does not pretend to be a correct or optimal solution.
+All tasks were completed by me as I was able to complete them, with all possible shortcomings.

 ## Course